bugger2/Plymouth-OpenRC-for-artix/README.md

 ```
 Issue the following in a terminal

-`doas grub-mkconfig -o /boot/grub/grub.cfg # use sudo if you don't have doas`

-`doas mkinitcpio -P # use sudo if you don't have doas`

-### Goals

-It is unclear what to do with each file currently.
-I forked this so I could add the ly script.
-I will add better documentation in the future

-## Note for ly

-This guy is way easy.
-Just enter the following commands, and it should work fine.

 ```
-doas cp ly /etc/init.d/ # use sudo if you don't have doas
+# Use sudo if you do not have doas

+doas grub-mkconfig -o /boot/grub/grub.cfg # rebuild the grub config since we changed it

+doas mkinitcpio -P # rebuild the initramfs since we changed it

+doas cp ${display_manager_of_your_choice} /etc/init.d/

+doas cp plymouth-quit /etc/init.d/

+doas rc-update add ${display_manager_of_your_choice} default # make sure we start the display manager (with some extra touches for plymouth)

-doas rc-update add ly default # use sudo if you don't have doas
+doas rc-update add plymouth-quit default # boots into your display manager without just hanging on plymouth forever

+doas cp plymouth-poweroff.stop /etc/local.d/ # enables plymouth at shutdown screen
 ```